a7madgamal/gaza-trust-me/_AI/progress.md

 ---

+## Next Priority: Complete tRPC Type Integration

+**Tasks:**

+1. Convert auth router endpoints to use Supabase types
+2. Convert public router endpoints to use Supabase types
+3. Remove manual Zod schemas where Supabase types can be used
+4. Ensure zero `any` types in all routers

-## Next Priority: Public User Directory
+**Then:** Public User Directory

-**Immediate Focus:**

-1. **Public User APIs:** Create endpoints for browsing verified users
-2. **User Display:** Build user listing and detail components
-3. **Image Handling:** Implement image serving with signed URLs
-4. **Search & Filter:** Add search and filtering functionality

-**Success Criteria:**

-- Anyone can browse verified users without authentication
-- User profiles display properly with images
+**Tasks:**

+1. Define card ordering criteria and priority algorithm
+2. Create public user display APIs with ordering
+3. Build public page with card stack interface
+4. Implement card navigation

+**Success:**

+- Public user browsing with card stack interface
-- Search and filtering work effectively
+- Proper user ordering and navigation
-- Responsive design works on all devices
+- Responsive design for all devices

 ---